ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 3. A new box will appear labeled "Vote".
 The first selection is a drop down labeled "Active delegates (forging)".
 Select it.

-4. You will now see a list of the top 51 delegates that are currently forging Ark. (*learn more about what this means in FAQ*)
+4. You will now see a list of the top 51 delegates that are currently forging blocks on the Ark blockchain. (*learn more about what this means in FAQ or Glossary*)

 ![Delegates-list](./assets/how-to-use-the-desktop-wallet/Delegates-list.png)